jsvir/vad/README.md

 # UPDATES:

-2024-01-03: removed hard coded dependency on 36 labels exactly.
-Now you can defind any number of labels you want and the code should support it.
+2024-01-03: removed hard-coded dependency on 36 labels exactly.
+Now you can define any number of labels you want and the code should support it.

 # Evaluation results (published checkpoint)